chundley/ticker/readme.md

 Free edition rate limits: 50/sec | 2500/minute | 25K/hour | 100K/month

+#### Permissions
+When you run the script the first time, you'll receive a warning about running scripts in your worksheet.
+You'll have to grant permissions for the script to run in your Google account.

+All code is accessible via the menu: **Tools --> Script Editor**

 ### Project structure
-The project is a Google sheet with javascript responsible for API requests and refreshing various tabs to support the dashboard.
+The project is a Google sheet with Javascript responsible for API requests and refreshing various tabs to support the dashboard.
 It's meant to be an extensible template you can modify to suit your needs.

 To manage changes and pull requests I'll create versions of the worksheet and tag release versions of the Javascript source to keep things in sync.
 The tagged releases will contain a link to the updated worksheet.
 The worksheet will be read-only since it won't contain API keys and can't be refreshed.